+Biotron Limited ('Biotron' or the 'Company') is currently focused on the ongoing clinical development of its unique antiviral platform, which has significant commercial value.
 Biotron's strategy is to systematically grow the value of the Company and work towards a commercial outcome for shareholders.
 This is best achieved by the demonstration of positive data, from clinical trials and other supporting studies.

 To date, focus has been on the planned, step-wise clinical development of the Company's lead antiviral drug, BIT225.
-Significant progress has been made with all the Company's clinical programs, which include clinical trials in HIV, Hepatitis C virus ('HCV') and in HIV/HCV co-infected patients.
+Significant progress has been made with all the Company's clinical programs, which include clinical trials in HIV-1, Hepatitis C virus ('HCV') and in HIV-1/HCV co-infected patients.

-Positive data has been reported in all clinical studies completed to date, which have demonstrated that BIT225 has activity (the antiviral effectiveness) against both HIV and HCV.
+Data from completed studies have demonstrated that BIT225 has clinical antiviral activity against both HIV-1 and HCV.